-The passenger is carried also subject to the Provisions of the Public Service Vehicle (Lost Property) Regulations 1978 as amended by the PSV (Lost Property) (Amendment) Regulations 1995 a short summary of which follows:-
+Passengers are carried subject to the Provisions of the Public Service Vehicle (Lost Property) Regulations 1978 as amended by the PSV (Lost Property) (Amendment) Regulations 1995 a short summary of which follows:-

-Any person who finds property accidentally left in a vehicle shall immediately hand it in the state in which he finds it to a member of Original Tour staff, who shall deal with it in accordance with the Regulations.
+Any person who finds property accidentally left in a vehicle shall immediately hand it in the state in which they found it to a member of Original Tour staff, who shall deal with it in accordance with the Regulations.

-Any such property which before it has been deposited is claimed by a person who satisfies the member of staff or other duly authorised servant of the Company that he is the owner, will be returned forthwith to the claimant without fee or reward, upon giving his name and address to such staff member or other authorised servant.
+Any such property which before it has been deposited is claimed by a person who satisfies the member of staff or other duly authorised servant of the company that they are the owner, will be returned forthwith to the claimant without fee or reward, upon giving their name and address to such staff member or other authorised servant.

-If any property so retained by the Company or their representatives appears to them to be of a perishable nature, and it is not claimed within 48 (or earlier if it becomes objectionable) hours from time when it was found, he may there upon destroy or otherwise dispose of it as he sees fit.
+If any property so retained by the company or their representatives appears to them to be of a perishable nature, and it is not claimed within 48 (or earlier if it becomes objectionable) hours from time when it was found, they may there upon destroy or otherwise dispose of it as they see fit.

 Any property unclaimed within one calendar month will be disposed of in accordance with the Statutory Regulations.

-All postal enquiries regarding lost property should be accompanied by a stamped addressed envelope and sent to the Company’s Office, and full particulars must be given of the date and time of the journey made and on which the property was lost.
+All postal enquiries regarding lost property should be accompanied by a stamped addressed envelope and sent to the company’s head office, and full particulars must be given of the date and time of the journey made and on which the property was lost.